Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Flares Powered by Circularization Shocks

 The stripped debris initially has roughly the same $J$ and $E$ as the star.
 As the debris joins the accretion flow, the radiative efficiency of the circularization shocks, $f_{\rm sh}$, can be estimated by considering that the specific energy of a circular geodesic at the pericenter is $E'/c^2 = (\rp - 2\rg)/\sqrt{\rp^2 - 3\rp\rg}$, so we obtain

 This is shown in Fig. \ref{fig:efficiency}.
-We find that radiative efficiency of the order $10^{-2}$ is reached for $e\sim 0.5$ and $\rp\sim 30\rg$.
+We find that radiative efficiency of the order $10^{-2}$ is reached for $e\sim 0.5$ and $\rp\sim 30\rg$, which applies to the case of a stellar orbit aligned with the disk plane.
+The radiative efficiency for the misaligned case, where the relative speed between the disk gas and the star is larger, is generally higher than the co-planar case shown in Fig. \ref{fig:efficiency}, especially for low eccentricities.

-The radiative efficiency of circularization shocks $f_{\rm sh}$ is lower than the total accretion efficiency of the persistent disk by a factor of a few to 10, so QPEs do not dominate the time-averaged bolometric luminosity of the system (see \S\ref{sec:disk}).
-The key to understanding the time-domain manifestation of QPEs lies in the temperatures of the region (or ``hotspot") heated by circularization shocks and the quiescent regions in the disk: only if the surface of the shock-heated region is hotter than that of the ambient disk will there be a large-amplitude X-ray flare at high photon frequencies.
+In any case, the radiative efficiency of circularization shocks $f_{\rm sh}$ is always lower than the total accretion efficiency of the persistent disk by a factor of a few to 10, so QPEs do not dominate the time-averaged bolometric luminosity of the system (see \S\ref{sec:disk}).
+The key to understanding the time-domain manifestation of QPEs lies in the temperatures of the hot gas heated by circularization shocks and the innermost regions of the quiescent disk: only if the emission from the shock-heated gas is hotter than that from the innermost regions of the disk will there be a large-amplitude X-ray flare at high photon energies.

 {As noted above, the gas stripped from the star initially mixes with the surrounding disk on the ``cloud-crushing timescale" \citep{Klein1994}.
 However, the stripped gas only fully decelerates and joins the disk, and thus deposits its energy, when it interacts with a comparable amount of mass.
 We thus estimate that the emission from the circularization shocks comes from a surface area of the order}